 Blood oxygen level, also know as oxygen saturation, is a percentage that represents the total amount of oxygen circulating in the blood.
 This amount is obtained by comparing the quantity of circulating hemoglobin that is linked to oxygen with the amount that is not linked to oxygen.
 Hemoglobin is a protein present on the red blood cells, which is responsible for transporting oxygen from the lungs to various parts of the body.

 Ideally, blood oxygen level should be as close to 100% as possible, generally above 95%, as this indicates that there is a good amount of oxygen circulating.
-Nevertheless, people who have chronic respiratory problems such as asthma or Chronic Obstructive Pulmonary Disease (COPD) can present lower saturation levels (88-90%) without that being a reason for concern.
+However, people who have chronic respiratory problems such as asthma or chronic obstructive pulmonary disease (COPD) can present with lower saturation levels (88-90%), which is an expected finding of little concern.

-When saturation level decreases very quickly or when it's under 85-90% this may signal a serious health problem, such as pneumonia, heart failure, or anemia, which needs to be diagnosed at the hospital and treated as soon as possible.
+When an oxygen saturation level decreases very quickly or when it's under 85-90% this may be a sign of a serious health problem, such as pneumonia, heart failure, or anemia.
+These situations require immediate assessment and diagnosis at the hospital and require treatment as soon as possible.

-Oxygen saturation is considered one of the most important parameters in medical examination, together with heart rate, blood pressure, respiratory rate, and body temperature.
-This is because the blood oxygen level is directly linked to what happens in the body, being low when there is a health problem that may be serious, such as:
+Oxygen saturation is considered one of the most important vital signs in a medical assessment, together with heart rate, blood pressure, respiratory rate, and body temperature.
+Blood oxygen level is directly linked to abnormalities or illness within the body, and a low level can be a sign of a serious health problem like: